INTERNATIONAL DUAL DEGREE

 Please be sure to speak with ISSO about the implications of an international dual degree program for your F1 visa status and OPT.
 As a general rule, if you spend your entire 3L year abroad and do not receive your degree in May of that year, your F1 status will end upon completion of your 2L year.
 Specific challenges and strategies may vary depending on nationality.

-Columbia Law School Application Requirements:
+Columbia Law School Requires the following: